aldyy123/Aldyy123/README.md

-# Hi, I'm  Mohammad Ardi Trisnaldi, a Fullstack Web Developer
+# Hi, I'm  Mohammad Ardi Trisnaldi, a Frontend Web Developer

 I'm ❤ programming from little, just learning when Vocational and focus to Programmer.
 Graduated school in SMK AL Irsyad Tegal, majoring Computer and Network Engineering.